Watching your dog itch and scratch all the time is not fun.

-Another common cause of itching and irritation are bacterial and yeast infections.
+Another common cause of itching and irritation is bacterial and yeast infections.

 Just like us, dogs, too, suffer from yeast bloom.
 You can look for the classic sign of yeast infection in warm and moist areas, such as ear flaps, between vaginal areas, or well-licked toes.
 You can sense the presence of such an infection by the smell, which, let me warn you, is horrible.

 Sugar is the most common way for a dog to get a yeast infection.
 Also, the dry and canned food that we feed our dogs is packed full of carbs, which is just one digestive step from being pure sugar to the body.

 But you don’t have to worry much.
 I was easily able to cure my dog’s itchy skin with an antibiotic prescription.
 However, consulting your vet before giving any to your dog is preferable.

 Besides yeast, there is another fungal infection called ringworm.
 No, it’s not caused by a worm but by a fungus found in the dirt of your backyard.
 The good news is that it isn’t contagious.
 It’s usually not very itchy for dogs, but the sooner you treat it, the better.

 Always keep in mind that if these infections are not treated properly and in a timely manner, it can lead to a vicious cycle of itching.
 That means more discomfort for your dog.
 And I’m sure you wouldn’t want that.

 We often get worried that our dog’s itching problem will add to our vet’s bill.

 But that doesn’t have to be the case every time our dog gets infected.
 There are many homemade remedies you can try before you have to approach your vet for prescribed medication.

 I tried to cure my dog’s itchy skin using these tried and tested homemade remedies, and it worked out wonderfully for me.
 I thought I would share these with you to save you some trouble.
 So let us begin.